Apparel Quality Control Checklist for Custom Golf Apparel Orders in China (From Samples to Final AQL)

 Fit sample of a custom golf polo being measured against the size specification sheet at Qiandao

-• Measure the sample clothing flat against your POM list
+• Measure the sample flat against your POM list

-• If you accept any adjustment, update the spec so future production is aligned
+• If you accept any change, update the spec so bulk production is aligned

-Approving a fit sample based on “looks OK” is one of the fastest ways to lose control of bulk output.
+Approving a fit sample because it “looks OK” is one of the fastest ways to get inconsistent bulk output.

 • full shoulder rotation (swing simulation)